baleada/docs/src/prose/features/element-api.md

 const tablist useTablist(...)

-tablist.root // -> single element API object
+tablist.root // -> Single Element API object
-tablist.tabs // -> multiple elements API object
+tablist.tabs // -> Multiple Elements API object
 ```
 :::

 ::: type="warning"
 Note: Baleada Features' affordances don't follow this pattern, and don't return anything at all.

-This API applies only to the functions listed under the **Functions** heading in the **Features** section of the sidebar on the left.
+This API is only used by Baleada Features interfaces, and by some extensions.
 :::